 This can help to make sure dogs are trained and conditioned to act mannerly in the home, public places and in the presence of other dogs.

-Service Dog Public Access Rights in Ontario
+16. Service Dog Public Access Rights in Ontario

+All service providers that operate premises open to the public, must welcome service animals in Ontario.
 They must allow customers with disabilities to keep their service animals with them anywhere they need to go.

 The only exception is in places where the law excludes service animals (like inside a sterile operating room environment, for example).

-Identification of Service Animals in Ontario
+17. Identification of Service Animals in Ontario

 If you have a service dog in Ontario, there are two ways that people (businesses) can legally determine if your animal is a service dog.